 Stick to Your Budget

 How many bridesmaids do you need?
 Who will pay for the accommodations and airfare of those from different states?
+What about your groomsmen gifts budget?
 You may have so many people in your life, but if you’re working on a budget, you’ll have to trim your list of members in the bridal party.

 Get Reliable People